sebasjm/hagrid-keyserver/README.md

 Quick Start
 -----------

-Building Garbage Pile required a working [Rust _nightly_ toolchain](https://rust-lang.org).
+Building Hagrid required a working [Rust _nightly_ toolchain](https://rust-lang.org).
 The key server uses the filesystem to store keys, user IDs and tokens.
 To run it, supply the absolute path to where you want the database to live and the absolute path to the template directory.